top of page

 • Ambergate to Wirksworth Loop

 This Ambergate tour presents an ideal easy trail for less confident cyclists who are not total beginners.
-The return leg back and final descent into Ambergate involves negotiating a slightly rougher and stony track, however the majority of the tour uses quiet minor roads.
-The route climbs through stunning scenery to reach the top of the Alderwasely Moor offering a 360 degree panoramic view from Crich to Wirksworth.
+The return leg back and final descent into Ambergate involves negotiating a slightly steeper descent, however the majority of the tour uses quiet minor roads.
+The route climbs through stunning scenery to reach the top of the Alderwasley Moor offering a 360 degree panoramic view from Crich to Wirksworth.
 Country lanes barely accessible to motor vehicles pass through the 2 lovely villages of Idridgehay and Kirk Ireton (where the Barley Mow pub still presents beers in a jug from the cellar or just visit the community shop next door for a coffee).
 You will then travel through country with game birds aplenty before reaching the pretty and quirky market town of Wirksworth.
 Here narrow lanes, yards and alleys host many independent cafes and bars.
 The return route climbs upwards through hidden farms to Alport Height allowing some tremendous views of the moor and beyond.
-Then it is on to pass 'the Bear' remotely located on the moor offering a last chance for refreshment before negotiating the rugged track back down to Ambergate.
-The track becomes less rough and stony after a short distance and then you're back on tarmac for a rapid descent home.
-Difficulty - Easy Blue Tour Themes - Geology & Landscapes, Towns & Villages Surface - Mostly country lanes with last section steeper bike track Distance - 19 miles Time allocated - 3 hours Refreshment stops - Ambergate, Idridgehay, Kirk Ireton, Wirksworth & Alderwasley Moor Tour Ref - 14
+Then it is on to pass 'the Bear' remotely located on the moor offering a last chance for refreshment before negotiating your route back down to Ambergate.
+Then its tracks through beech and birch woodland for your return journey home.
+Difficulty - Easy Blue Tour Themes - Geology & Landscapes, Towns & Villages Surface - Mostly country lanes with last section a steeper descent.
+Distance - 17.1 miles Time allocated - 4 hours Refreshment stops - Ambergate, Idridgehay, Kirk Ireton, Wirksworth & Alderwasley Moor Tour Ref - 14

 • Derwent Valley South Belper Loop